 Principal anatomical features of the lung related to gas exchange.
 A shows the organization of branching airways, mirrored by a photograph of a lung slice showing terminal and respiratory bronchioles and the alveolar parenchyma (see also B) (A. Modified with permission from Weibel ER: Morphometry of the Human Lung.
 Heidelberg, Springer-Verlag; 1963) C shows how the capillaries are wrapped around alveoli and D is a scanning electron micrograph indicating the rich capillary networks in the alveolar walls (PA, pulmonary artery).
 E is a transmission electron micrograph showing the capillaries (C) and the three layers of the blood–gas barrier (EN, endothelium; BM, basement membrane; and EPI, epithelium).
 (B, D, and E. Reproduced with permission from Weibel ER.
 The Pathway for Oxygen.
 Cambridge, MA: Harvard University Press; 1984.)

 The chest wall (rib cage and diaphragm) contains muscles that on contraction expand the volume of the chest cavity and thus reduce the hydrostatic pressure of the pleural space, expanding the lungs with air drawn in via the mouth and nose.
-Although there is but a ...
+Although there is but a single air ...